kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

 ### no.1

+1.

 Install node.js - [nodejs official website](https://nodejs.org/en/)
 By doing so we are going to be able to use npm command, and much more

+2.

+If we want to re-create our project on another machine then we need to go through few steps.

+- first we need to run "npm init" in a folder where we are going to install our node modules
+- download all files from our repository and replace package.json with package.json from our repository and run "npm install"

 ### no.2 Creation of "ingredient" list for our website